ericjang/CircularArrays.jl/README.md

 ## What is this for?

 Useful for implementing queues of future events with some max delay.
-See [this article](http://en.wikipedia.org/wiki/Circular_buffer)
+Use regular slicing notation to set future data, except data wraps around if it overflows.
+See [this article](http://en.wikipedia.org/wiki/Circular_buffer).

 ## Usage: